pancsta/asyncmachine-go/docs/manual.md

 [Mutations](/docs/manual.md#mutations) are the heartbeat of asyncmachine, while [relations](/docs/manual.md#relations) define the rules of the flow.
 Each [state](#defining-states) can have 4 types of **relations**.
 Each relation accepts a list of state names.
-Relations guarantee optional consistency among [active states](#active-states).
+Relations guarantee consistency among [active states](#active-states).

 Relations form a Directed Cyclic Graph (DCG), but are not Turing complete, as they guarantee termination.
 Only [auto states](#auto-states) trigger a single, automatic mutation attempt.